rotated8/alma-reporter/README.md

 - `i_` fields are for indicators, and contain the non-empty values for that indicator.

 ### MARC Field Piece
-The next piece is the field name from the MARC record.
+The next piece is the fieldname from the MARC record.

 ### Subfield and Indicator Piece
 `s_` and `i_` Solr fields have an extra piece here.
 For `i_` fields, it is either `ind1` or `ind2`,